 - I am hardest on myself so I often struggle to find value in a critic’s words.
 This is especially the case when those sitting on the sidelines comment on my actions in the arena.
 Teddy Roosevelt said: ” It’s not the critic who counts….
 It is the [one] who is actually in the arena, whose face is marred by dust and sweat and blood…” I couldn’t agree more.

 - I am a citizen of the world but Canada is my home.
 I love embarking on travel adventures but I always feel so grateful when I return home.
-We are very blessed that members of our family journeyed to this land and built a life from which many generations could benefit.
-Their vision and bravery is our treasure.

 - I have a photographic memory and I am a visual learner.
 I think this is why I never struggled with spelling.
 (Except while pregnant with you.)